Frequently Asked Questions

 To learn more, visit our membership section.

-In addition to knowing that your membership helped get Hakoah catalysed into existence, the memberships that are available now are either discounted (pre-opening memberships) or available for a limited time only (foundation memberships).
+In addition to knowing that your Membership helped get Hakoah catalysed into existence, the memberships that are available now are either discounted ( pre-opening memberships) or available for a limited time only (foundation memberships).

 To learn more about these options visit our membership section.